Isokelekel: Legacy

 Today, Isokelekel is regarded as a cultural hero on both Kosrae and Pohnpei.
 He has left many chiefly claimants of descent on modern Pohnpei, including over 22 generations of reigning nahnmwarki descendants.
-Modern chiefs of Pohnpei trace their lineage to Isokelekel, though local nahnken chiefs have come to hold title in dual blood lines.
+Modern chiefs of Pohnpei trace their lineage to Isokelekel, though local nahnken chiefs have come to hold titles in dual bloodlines.

 The association of Isokelekel with invincibility is such that a Kosraean uttering the name to a Pohnpeian amounts to an undisguised challenge.
 Petersen (1995) identifies a cultural theme of caution within the Isokelekel myth in relations with foreign powers, modernly applicable to the United States.
 Petersen (1990) also comments that "initiation of important events in Pohnpei mythology is often ascribed to outsiders," the prime example being Isokelekel and the Saudeleur.

-The legend of Isokelekel is also used to explain the apparently mixed racial makeup of Pohnpei against its Micronesian background.
+The legend of Isokelekel is also used to explain the mixed racial makeup of Pohnpei against its Micronesian background.
 Isokelekel's party thoroughly settled the eastern, most populous areas of Pohnpei, from which their relations diffused.